 Chief constable: Violent paramilitaries face losing their children to state care

-Simon Byrne said people engaged in shootings are unfit to have custody of a youngster, and pledged to target them.
+Koulla Yiasouma was speaking after PSNI chief constable Simon Byrne said people engaged in shootings are unfit to have custody of a child, and pledged to target them, their families and property.

 "My message to them is 'you carry on doing this, we will have your house, if you keep going we will have your car, we will have your kids, we will have your benefits and we will put you in jail'."